praiseworthy/opworks_interactor/README.md

 Result: downtime and disaster.

 By executing the code within the context of a lock on a shared global deploy mutex, deploys are forced to run in serial, and only one machine is detached at a time.

+We could use file-locking to synchronize deploys on one single machine, but its possible this command could be issued from multiple machines so Redis is used to coordinate a mutual semaphore instead.

 Result: disaster averted.